 You can also reward loyal customers with an extra discount or give them early-bird access using dynamic blocks for the secret announcement.

 Make your marketing strategy come full circle by connecting all your marketing channels.
-When setting up your Black Friday and Cyber Monday campaigns, you probably also thought about your social media posts.
+When setting up your Black Friday emails and Cyber Monday campaigns, you probably also thought about your social media posts.
 Maybe you’ll host a giveaway on Instagram or create a special event on Facebook.

 Whatever it may be, it’s worth promoting this in your newsletter too by embedding the post.
 Our social blocks make this super easy to do.
 Drag the social block into your newsletter while you're in the newsletter editor and add the URL of the post or event.
 This works for Instagram, Facebook and Twitter.